 The Indra Monash Smart City will demonstrate how smart and renewable technologies can be integrated at the Monash University Clayton embedded network to maintain power quality and test market driven responses and business models.

 Indra’s Active Grid Management (InGRID AGM) platform will provide real-time monitoring and control over the grid-connected assets, and be optimised to add value to customers, market participants and the electricity grid.

 How the project works

-Using Indra’s grid management platform, the project will enable control of distributed energy resources, including a minimum of 1 MW of solar panels, 20 buildings, electric vehicle charging stations and 1 MWh of energy storage.
+The Indra Monash Smart City project will use Indra’s grid management platform to enable control of distributed energy resources, including a minimum of 1 MW of solar panels, 20 buildings, electric vehicle charging stations and 1 MWh of energy storage.
 Firstly, the assets will be monitored in real-time enabling visibility and control at the low-voltage network.
 Secondly, the assets will be optimised to ensure efficient and reliable supply of electricity within the technical limits.
 The third and final phase will implement a transactive market to allow each building to buy and sell electricity, and optimise use in response to pricing signals.

 Area of innovation

 Unlike other embedded network projects relying on centralised control from one single industrial equipment manufacturer, the Indra Monash Smart City will demonstrate the interoperability among different manufacturers and technologies to unlock opportunities for scalable smart grids with participants and providers.
 This is to ensure the technical and commercial solutions being developed are replicable beyond the realm of this project.
 Rather than duplicating existing functionality, Indra’s platform will leverage the intelligence of the various systems and use its openness to standard protocols to integrate third-party technology that adds value to the platform.